buds-lab/recommender-sys-for-buildings-textmining-review/README.md

 This repository contains the data and code for paper:

-> Wenhao Zhang, Matias Quintana, Clayton Miller
+> Wenhao Zhang, Matias Quintana, Clayton Miller.
 > *Recommender systems and reinforcement learning for human-building interaction and context aware support: A text mining-driven review of scientific literature*.
 > Energy and Buildings.
 > https://doi.org/10.1016/j.enbuild.2024.115247.